 As stated above, motor vehicle crash information is confidential and exempt from disclosure for a period of 60 days after the date the crash report is filed per Florida Statute 316.066(3)(c).
 Obtaining confidential information by someone who knows they are not entitled to do so is a felony violation.

-If the traffic crash has taken place within the past 60 days, the following document [Sworn Statement for Traffic Crash Report Information] should be downloaded, completed in its entirety and notarized.
+If the traffic crash has taken place within the past 60 days, the following document [Sworn Statement for Traffic Crash Report Information] should be downloaded, completed in its entirety, and notarized.
 A separate form must be completed for each traffic crash report that is requested.
-Send the completed form(s), the cost of the report (usually $1.05 for 7pg crash report) and a self-addressed, stamped envelope to:
+Send the completed form(s), the cost of the report (usually $1.05 for a 7 page crash report), and a self-addressed, stamped envelope to:

 Port Richey Police Department